kauefraga/anime-archive/ONBOARDING.md

 > I choose [SQLite](https://www.sqlite.org/index.html) because of its power and availability.
 In fact, i want it to work offline.

+You need to have GCC or some C compiler to work with SQLite.

 ## 🛠 Technologies

 Here is a list of what packages and technologies i am using to build Anime Archive: